brunolemos06/RSTP-viewer/README.md

-# RSTP Viewer
+# RTSP Viewer

 ## Introduction

-RSTP Viewer is a simple tool that allows you to view multiple RTSP (Real-Time Streaming Protocol) streams simultaneously.
+RTSP Viewer is a simple tool that allows you to view multiple RTSP (Real-Time Streaming Protocol) streams simultaneously.
 This tool is configured using a `.env` file, providing an easy and customizable way to manage multiple camera feeds.

 ## Getting Started

 ### Prerequisites

-Before using RSTP Viewer app, you must install required dependencies:
+Before using RTSP Viewer app, you must install required dependencies:

 - [python3](https://www.python.org/downloads/)
 - [pip](https://pip.pypa.io/en/stable/installing/)